Sn0wye/Sn0wye/README.md

 <!-- <img src="https://user-images.githubusercontent.com/95551770/172956447-e39e56b8-2de0-494b-adcf-2e3d3209800e.png" width="350rem" /> -->

 <div align="center">
-  Im the kind of guy who learns everything I like incredibly fast and by my own.
+  I'm the kind of guy who learns everything I like incredibly fast and by my own.
 Passionate about contributing to open source and turning the word into a better place.
   <br />
   <a href="https://snowye.dev/" target="_blank">Check out my porfolio!</a>
 </div>